saisandeep97/NeuronsUnchained/README.md

 # NeuronsUnchained

-Implementing Neural Netoworks from scratch and performing a classification & regression task to understand internal working on neural network.
+Implementing Neural Networks from scratch and performing a classification & regression task to understand internal working on neural network.

-## Neural Network Library

 The library will be made up of documented classes and functions that allow users to easily construct a neural network with an arbitrary number of layers and nodes.
 Through implementing